Atul-837/Bleed_Blue/README.md

 - JAVA 19
 - MAVEN

 ## IF THE PROJECT IS ALREADY BUILD:
 You need to deploy the docker containers only with the command:
 ``
 docker compose -f "docker-compose.yaml" up -d
 ``
+It will start the backend, frontend and create a database for the application which is MongoDB.

 ### To build the backend project:
 In the main directory: